darsa-group/ACCESS-2026/content/home/venue.md

 The summer school will take place at [Kaløvigcenter](https://kalovigcenter.dk/en/), situated at the bay of Kalø Vig just north of Aarhus, the estate sits where steep coastal slopes meet forest.
 Originally built as a seaside hotel over 100 years ago, the center offers a calm and idyllic setting with a large garden featuring a fireplace, petanque court, and apple grove.

+Most rooms have a sea view.
+They will mostly be shared between two students, providing good beds with goose down duvets and pillows, bed linen with satin weave, good towels, small table and/or desk with work lamp, armchair, wardrobe for clothes, TV, green plants, and lovely soaps and cream in the bathroom.
+The venue is close to the sea; an evening swim might be possible - weather permitting.

 As Denmark's first carbon-neutral conference center, Kaløvigcenter runs entirely on renewable energy through solar panels, windmill shares, and geothermal installations.
 During the summer school, participants will enjoy well-prepared meals with homemade bread, fresh vegetables, and local produce while benefiting from the center's peaceful atmosphere, ideal for focused learning and collaboration.

 <div style="display: flex; justify-content: center; gap: 20px;">